hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

 Mapping's properties follow the generic template defined in [Rich Schema Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#how-rich-schema-objects-are-stored-on-the-ledger).

-Mapping's `content` field is a JSON-LD with the following fields:
+Mapping's `content` field is a JSON-LD-serialized string with the following fields:

 #### @id
 A Mapping must have an `@id` property.
 The value of this property must